Where does this programme fit in?

-Procedures for the establishment of a new business, the business environment; business ethics; competition; idea generation and entrepreneurship, choice of form of business, determining break-even levels, resources and people involved in the business, management and managerial resources.
+Procedures for the establishment of a new business; analysis of the business environment; understanding of business ethics; competition analysis; idea generation and entrepreneurship; choices in business formation; break-even analysis; understanding of the resources and people involved in the business; general management and managerial resources.

 Introduction to Entrepreneurship 214